DIY-Recording-Equipment/diyre-libdoc/colourupter.md

 ### Populate Capacitors {.step}
 Place the capacitors in their respective positions.
 The capacitors are not polarized and therefore can be placed in either direction.
 Solder then trim the leads.

-		<strong>Note:</strong> These capacitors are mistakenly marked "100u" on the PCB.
-They should be 10u as shown in the photo.
+{% alert 'These capacitors are mistakenly marked "100u" on the PCB.
+They should be 10u as shown in the photo.', 'warning' %}

 ---